 7 Superfoods Every Woman Needs

 Since there are lot of potential candidates on supermarket shelves, we've dug through the science to find out which ones offer that extra edge.
-All seven foods below are delicious and powerful allies for your health and weight loss efforts for years to come.
+All seven superfoods below are delicious and powerful allies for your health and weight loss efforts for years to come.
 Read on to learn what they are and how often you should eat them.
-And for more ways to improve your health, don't miss the 50 Best Foods For Women.
+And for more ways to improve your health, don't miss the 21 Best Healthy Cooking Hacks of All Time.

 Eat This! because it: Wards off weight gain, arthritis and heart disease-related death

 Fatty fish like mackerel, herring, and wild salmon owe their super health-promoting powers to their high omega-3s and vitamin D content.
 In fact, it's those very nutrients that help fatty fish aid weight loss efforts.
 The vitamin D keeps hunger and cravings in check while the omega-3s slow the rate of digestion, which boosts feelings of satiety and crushes appetite, helping you eat fewer calories throughout the day.
 Regularly consuming fatty fish can also decrease your odds of dying from heart disease by more than 33%!
 What's more, the powerful fatty acids can keep inflammation at bay and, in turn, help lower the risk of arthritis, a condition commonly associated with pain and stiffness.

 How much you need: Eat fatty fish at least two times a week to ensure a steady supply of its protective nutrients.
 A cooked serving is considered to be 3.5 ounces, while a serving of flaked fish is about 3/4 cup.